IgnacioCastilloFranco/libasm/README.md

 - Two POSIX system calls (write, read)
 - One POSIX string function (strdup)

 CPU (Central Processor Unit) process instructions in our source code (well, only after they have been 'translated' -compiled- to machine code -binary-).
 Different CPU`s process different types of instruction sets (ARM instruction set, X86, X64...).
-But CPU´s only understand 0's and 1's (binary code)!!!!
 ASM is the readable representation of the binary language that the processor understands.
 There's one assembly language per instruction set. x86_64 ASM is assembly language adapted to processors with X64 instruction set.
 64-bit ASM is meant for CPU architectures with 64 bit registers (so we can address much more than 4Gb in RAM!!!!!).
-System V AMD64 ABI, which is the standard calling convention for 64-bit Linux and macOS systems, is used.
+System V AMD64 ABI (the standard calling convention for 64-bit Linux and macOS systems) is used.

 #### Registers in x86_64